grogdrinker/hmmstuff/README.md

 ### Installing HMMSTUFF with pip:

-We suggest to create a local conda environment where to install chaplin. it can be done with:
+We suggest to create a local conda environment where to install HMMSTUFF. it can be done with:

 ```sh
 conda create -n hmmstuff python=3.7